 - It helps integrate sustainability concerns into business strategy.

-- It is not always clear how to apply the five levels and three priority questions to ideation and decision-making.
+- It is not always clear how to apply the five levels and priority questions to ideation and decision-making.